aagoldingay/learn_platform/01_serverless_architecture/01_serverless_architecture.md

     --trigger-http
 ```

 There was one catch, however.
-An attempt to test the function directly in GCP's web interface threw an unhandled exception, which I assume relates back to the errors I received attempting to deploy from the source directly earlier, where receiver or data csproj files could not be found.
-More investigation and testing is required to understand what is going wrong during deployment preparations.
-Viewing and downloading the source zip from the Cloud Function shows that the data and receiver `.dll`'s are present in `/bin`.
+An attempt to test the function directly in GCP's web interface threw an unhandled exception, which I assumed was related back to the errors I received during deployment from the source directory.
+More investigation and testing was required to understand what was going wrong during deployment preparations.
+Viewing and downloading the source zip from the Cloud Function showed that the data and receiver `.dll`'s were present in `/bin`.

-I have not identified many good examples of C# deployments which feature multiple packaged dependencies, developed locally.
+I was also unable to identify many good examples of C# deployments which featured multiple packaged dependencies, developed locally.
 This prevents me from understanding how Cloud Functions prepares Functions with dependencies, which would allow me to adjust my development method accordingly.

 ```
 System.IO.FileNotFoundException: Could not load file or assembly 'receiver, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null'.
 The system cannot find the file specified.